scc-digitalhub/docs/user/docs/tasks/resources.md

 ![KRM Dremio image](../images/krm/krm_dremio.png)

-To create a new data service, it is necessary to provide the following information
+To create a new data service, provide the following:

 - name of the resource
 - list of exposed virtual datasets